napisani/photostore/README.md

 ## Licensing

 This project is currently independently developed and licensed under the GPLv3 License.
-This license gives the public the right to download, compile, manipulate and distribute the application freely.
-However, I have submitted the Apps to the Apple App Store and the Google Play Store as paid apps (one-time fee, no in app purchase).

-If you plan to use the app as it exists (including future updates), in other words - without making personalized changes, I would like to encourage to you please support the Photostore by purchasing the app directly from the respective app store marketplace.
-Also, I would like to kindly request that folks refrain from submitting these apps as to the App Store or Google Play Store as their own.

 #TODO
 links to the app store
-screen shots
+screenshots
 links to video